Uncovering social service fraud saves millions, reinforces public trust

 The system analyzes social networks to determine if individuals are likely to commit fraud.
 It also helps identify collusive fraud rings companion cases.

 Fraud cases can include false employment claims where nonexistent employees are declared.
 In other cases, businesses are created by the heads of fraud rings who collude with recipients who falsely declare that their children are attending nonexistent child care centers.
 Sometimes, criminals declare work schedules that are false or shorter than the time amount claimed.

 To combat fraud, LA County first needed a data integration solution and a powerful analytical engine to bring together numerous internal and external data sources to build and run predictive models.
 With social network analysis and analytics, LA County can predict which benefit recipients and service providers are most likely to engage in fraudulent activity and create potentially large fund losses.

-SAS models have enabled DPSS' Welfare Fraud Prevention and Investigations staff to identify and expedite the review of suspicious cases much earlier than waiting on referrals from contracted agencies or other referral sources.
+SAS models have enabled DPSS' Welfare Fraud Prevention & Investigations (WFP&I) staff to identify and expedite the review of suspicious cases much earlier than waiting on referrals from contracted agencies or other referral sources.

 “On one of my cases, with a single click of my mouse, I saw leads to additional evidence that would have otherwise taken weeks, possibly months to uncover.
 This included evidence such as addresses and names of potential unreported employers and potential second-residence addresses.
 The system also showed a connection between my suspect and two other suspects on two other cases.”

 Also, one investigator, who was nearing the conclusion of a 10-person conspiracy investigation, ran the main suspect's name through the social network analysis and discovered seven potential additional co-conspirators that she would not have otherwise discovered.

 Strong return on investment, invaluable outcomes

 From May 2011 through May 2015, the following actions were initiated: